How do I apply to be a volunteer at the Victoria Ska Fest?

 How do I stay in touch with the Volunteer Coordinator/supervisors?

--Leading up to the festival, it is best to keep in touch via email (firstname.lastname@example.org)
+-Leading up to the festival, it is best to keep in touch via email at [email protected]

-or by telephone (250-216-8546).
-During the festival, emails are not always promptly received, and it is best to contact the Volunteer Coordinator via telephone or text message at the number above.
-Leading up to the festival, volunteers are also encouraged to find and join our Facebook group “Volunteers for Victoria Ska Fest 2013" (Registered Volunteers Only) where you can get updates and fun facts about volunteering, and get to know your fellow Skafia members!
+.
+During the festival, emails are not always promptly received, and it is best to contact the Volunteer Coordinator via telephone or text message.
+Leading up to the festival, volunteers are also encouraged to find and join our Facebook group “Volunteers for Victoria Ska Fest 2014" (Registered Volunteers Only) where you can get updates and fun facts about volunteering, and get to know your fellow Skafia members!

 Can I volunteer with my friend?